-People seeking obscure financial information probably will not find any petroleum riches here at Old Oil Stocks in progress G – see Not a Millionaire from Old Oil Stock about a certificate that spawned lengthy litigation with the Coca-Cola Company.
+Alas, there is very little chance your newly found old oil stock certificate will lead to petroleum riches here at Old Oil Stocks in progress G. Few come close to Not a Millionaire from Old Oil Stock about a certificate that spawned lengthy litigation with the Coca-Cola Company.

 Visit the Stock Certificate Q & A Forum for updates frequently added to the A-to-Z listing in Is my Old Oil Stock worth Anything?
 AOGHS will continue to look into forum queries, including these “in progress.”

 The Oklahoma business records department can provide incorporation information on the Garfield Oil & Refining Company, which had properties near Nowata but does not appear to have prospered.

 The Gate City-Wyoming Oil and Gas Company incorporated in Idaho July 10, 1917, with Pocatello, Idaho, physician Dr. O.B.
 Steeley as president.
 The company acquired leases in Wyoming’s Lost Soldier Dome (640 acres); Rattlesnake Dome (640 acres); Laramie Dome (160 acres); and Rock Springs Dome (640 acres).
 Curiously, the company’s officers and property were also recorded as the Gate City Oil & Gas Company.
 Dr. Steeley died suddenly in June 1920.
 The Idaho secretary of state may have further information, but the company’s last filing was in September 1923.
 Its charter was forfeited on December 1, 1924.
 Read about other Wyoming wildcatters in First Wyoming Oil Wells and Buffalo Bill’s Shone Oil Company.